MtFmT-Lib/mtfmt/www/src/texts/en/DOCUMENT.md

 ## 2.5 Build-in heap manager

-The build-in heap manager is an optional part and it will be compiled when the macro `_MSTR_USE_MALLOC` is zero.
+The built-in heap manager is optional and will be compiled when the macro `_MSTR_USE_MALLOC` is zero.

 ### 2.5.1 Allocator functions